nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-functional-overview.md

 ## Principles

-From a high level persective, the Retention addon requires two steps to manage records:
+From a high-level perspective, the Retention addon requires two steps to manage records:

 1. Defining retention rules that will be applicable to your content.
 1. Applying these rules to the relevant content.
 A document is considered a final record as soon as a rule is applied to it.